Wrapping Haptic Displays Around Robot Arms to Communicate Learning: Using Multi-DoF Wrapped Haptic Displays to Communicate 3-DoF Robot Learning

 Let us start our analysis by looking at the objective results.
 Using a one-way repeated measures ANOVA, we determined that feedback type had a significant effect on \textit{Teaching Time} ($F(2,22)=3.423$, $p<.05$).
 Post hoc tests revealed that participants spent less time demonstrating the task with \textbf{Global} than with \textbf{GUI} ($p<.05$), while the differences between \textbf{Global} and \textbf{Local} were not significant ($p=.675$).
 To explain these results we measured the amount of idle time during the demonstration.
 We found that with \textbf{GUI} users needed to stop, look at the monitor, and think about their next action: shifting attention back-and-forth between the monitor and the welding task contributed to the increased \textit{Teaching Time}.

-So with \textbf{Global} participants taught the robot more quickly --- but did they provide accurate, informative demonstrations?
-Remember that to measure \textit{Improvement} we first collected a demonstration without any feedback, and then compared that initial demonstration to the user's behavior under each feedback condition.
+So with \textbf{Global}, participants taught the robot more quickly --- but did they provide accurate, informative demonstrations?
+Remember that to measure \textit{Improvement} we first collected a demonstration without feedback, and then compared that initial demonstration to the user's behavior under each condition.
 The type of robot feedback had a significant effect on \textit{Improvement} ($F(2,22)=12.707$, $p<.001$).
 With both \textbf{GUI} and \textbf{Global} the participants made similar improvements to their teaching ($p=.769$).
 However, \textit{Improvement} was significantly lower for \textbf{Local} as compared to \textbf{Global} ($p<.01$).
-To illustrate why we turn to \fig{example_study4}.
-When participants received \textbf{Local} feedback they frequently had to change their grasp and move their hands across the three haptic displays; by contrast, in \textbf{GUI} and \textbf{Global} the participants could maintain a fixed grasp.
-When \textbf{Local} participants did not constantly check all three haptic displays missed out on the robot's signals (and failed to emphasize the corresponding features).

-Overall, our objective results support \textbf{H3}.
-Distributed, multi-DoF wrapped haptic feedback enabled users to teach robots more seamlessly than \textbf{GUI} and more accurately than \textbf{Local}.
+When participants received \textbf{Local} feedback they frequently had to change their grasp and move their hands across the three haptic displays; by contrast, in \textbf{GUI} and \textbf{Global} the participants could maintain a fixed grasp (\fig{example_study4}).
+Overall, our objective results support \textbf{H3}. \textbf{Global} enabled users to teach robots more seamlessly than \textbf{GUI} and more accurately than \textbf{Local}.

 \p{Results -- Subjective} Table~\ref{table:likert} and \fig{results_study4} outline the results of our Likert scale survey and forced-choice comparison.
 We first checked the reliability of our four multi-item scales: \textit{easy}, \textit{focus}, and \textit{intuitive} were reliable (Cronbach's $\alpha > 0.7$) but \textit{distinguish} was not.
 We then grouped each scale into a combined score and performed a one-way repeated measures ANOVA on the result.
 Note that we did not check for reliability in \textit{prefer} because we only had one item (i.e., one question) on this scale.